 But maybe the biggest benefit for a self taught artist is that freelancers are often chosen for a job based more on their talent and their samples than on their formal education.

-When the model was different, and the norm was to apply at, and work for, large corporations, if you didn’t go to a good art school you probably wouldn’t even be considered.
+When the model was different, and the norm was to apply to and work for large corporations, you probably wouldn’t even be considered if you didn’t attend a good art school.

-Now, working for websites that specialize in connecting freelancers and clients, you can post your work and refer potential clients to it, and often that is the biggest factor in their decision-making process.
+Now, working for websites that specialize in connecting freelancers and clients, you can post your work and refer potential clients to it, which is often the biggest factor in their decision-making process.

 You should consider, though, that there are some drawbacks to being self-employed, which is what a freelancer essentially is.